Timestamping and Synchronization

 groups that address different functional areas regarding Motion Imagery.

-Why should I care about the MISB?
-Where and when do MISB requirements apply?
+Where do MISB requirements apply?

-What constitutes a Motion Imagery system (as defined by the MISB)?
+What constitutes a Motion Imagery System (as defined by the MISB)?

 Any imaging system that provides the functionality of collecting, encoding, processing, controlling, exploiting, viewing, and/or

 storing Motion Imagery as defined in MISP-2015.1 or later.
 This explicitly includes, but is not limited to, phenomenologies such as Electro-optical (EO),

 Infrared (IR), Synthetic Aperture Radar (SAR), Multi-spectral (MSI), and Hyper-spectral (HSI).
 Video Teleconference (VTC), Video Telemedicine, and Video

 Support Services applications DO NOT fall within the purview of the MISB and are not subject to its requirements.

 What is the difference between Motion Imagery and Full Motion Video?